flipboxfactory/force/README.md

         composer require flipboxfactory/force

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Postmark.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Salesforce.

 ## Setup

-Once Postmark is installed, go to Settings → Email, and change the “Transport Type” setting to “Postmark”.
-Enter your server Postmark API Key (which you can get from your [server](https://account.postmarkapp.com/servers/) page) and click Credentials.
+Documentation coming soon...